Hannah Playhouse: Location and design

 The theatre was in the end built in 1973 and replaced the Downstage Theatre company's earlier premises upstairs on the same site.
-It diagonally faces and is within metres of Wellington's Embassy Theatre made famous by the world premiere of Jackson's The Lord of the Rings: The Return of the King, in Majoribanks Street the Campion family business and over at the end of Roxburgh Street, for many years, "Monde Marie" the bijou coffee house of Mary Seddon, only daughter of Tom Seddon.
+It diagonally faces and is within metres of Wellington's Embassy Theatre made famous by the world premiere of Peter Jackson's The Lord of the Rings: The Return of the King, in Majoribanks Street the Campion family business and over at the end of Roxburgh Street, for many years, "Monde Marie" the bijou coffee house of Mary Seddon, only daughter of Tom Seddon.
 BATS Theatre is on the opposing side of the main thoroughfare.
 The Hannah Playhouse building was home to Downstage until 2013 when Downstage closed.
 The building itself is still often referred to as Downstage Theatre.

 Raymond Boyce MBE, London-trained at The Old Vic and brought to New Zealand by Richard Campion was a leading New Zealand theatre set and costume designer.
 He was on the board of Downstage when the playhouse was built.
 Boyce became design consultant to the architects influencing the design of the flexible stage area and auditorium.
 It was designed to be a dinner theatre with a flexible space that could accommodate an audience seated for dining, with options for the staging of the performance that could change for each show.

 It currently seats approximately 250 people in the auditorium, when it opened it had a capacity for 170 people at dining tables.